 When I press the button to be connected to an Aira agent, I am connected to an agent within a minute.
 I am then greeted by name and can explain what I need help with.

 For one call, I needed help with figuring out how to work my hotel shower.
 The agent had me move around the shower so they could take pictures and zoom in.
 From there, they gave me instructions on how to turn on the shower and adjust the temperature.

 For another call, I had to find a building on campus, and the agent pulled up a map and gave me directions until I got to the building safely.

 The agents are very helpful and make sure that tasks don’t become unnecessarily stressful and complicated.

 Why I prefer to use Aira

-There are many reasons that I choose to use Aira more often than other assistance apps for people with vision impairments.
-One of the main reasons is because Aira agents receive training on how to help people with vision impairments, so I don’t have to worry about someone putting me in danger because of improper training.
+There are many reasons that I choose to use Aira more often than other assistance apps.
+One of the main reasons is because Aira agents receive training on how to help people with vision impairments.
+I don’t have to worry about someone putting me in danger because of improper training.
 I also appreciate being able to talk back and forth with the agents to get more information as needed, and receiving feedback on how I can make an image easier to see so they can help me more.
-I am yet to find another app that delivers service quite as well as Aira does.
+I’m yet to find another app that delivers service quite as well as Aira does.

 What I have used it for

 Some examples of how I used have Aira include: